awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/iam-role.md

 ## Trust Policy<a name="iam-role-trust-policy"></a>

-To grant Amazon Kinesis Data Analytics permissions to assume a role, you can attach the following trust policy to an IAM role:
+To grant Amazon Kinesis Data Analytics permissions to assume a role to access a streaming or reference source, you can attach the following trust policy to an IAM role:

 ```
 {